superg3m/stoic-go/README.md

 - Track successful migrations in the database Migration table.

 ## Notes for myself:
-- I'm going to use go-generate to do some metaprogramming so that I can get hte powerful workflow without init()
+- I'm going to use go-generate to do some metaprogramming with the tools
-- Would want to add a local version
 - dsn := ORM.GetDSN(DB_ENGINE, HOST, PORT, USER, PASSWORD, DBNAME)
 - ORM.ConnectLocal("../SQLite.db)
+- I need to figure out how setData should work with returning something like a User for example